redwin21/trad-vs-sport/README.md

 :-------------------------:|:-------------------------:
 ![](images/trad_climber.jpg)  |  ![](images/sport_climber.jpeg)

 Trad climbing involves placing your own temporary protection as you lead the rope up to the top, and usually involves climbing in a crack where the gear can be placed.
 Sport climbing is oriented towards climbing on the face of the rock, where permanent bolts are added to clip the rope into as protection.
 Both of these types of climbing, while very different, are rated on the same difficulty scale.
 It is a notorious notion in the climbing community that trad climbing is harder than sport climbing.
 Is this true?
-Are trad and sport different enough that they should be graded differently?
-Bouldering, which is another style of rock climbing, has its own difficulty scale, sho why don't trad or sport?
+Are trad and sport distinct enough that they should be graded differently?
+Bouldering, which is another style of rock climbing, has its own difficulty scale.
 This analysis is going to try to shed light on these questions and on what climbers climb in general.

 ---